 This course provides an overview of the field of local area networking and internetworking.
 Students are introduced to the terminology, operating systems, hardware, and administration of various components of a computer network, including network topology, TCP/IP, the OSI reference model, and network security, among others.
 Students learn and perform basic end-user functions and introductory administration operations of a network.
 Prerequisite: CTS 1000.
-Lecture hours: 40.
-Lab hours: 40.
+Lecture hours: 040.
+Lab hours: 040.
+Other hours: 000.